 Can these items be repaired?
 Will they be used?
 If not, get rid of them.
 The Salvation Army family stores will come and pick up your unwanted stuff and furniture (affiliate).

-Old unneeded paints.
+Old, unneeded paints.

 If you paint your rooms, odds are you have several cans of paint - both interior and exterior - and disposing of paint since it is toxic needs to be done properly.
 Visit our Recycling Locations and Shredder event page for details on hazardous waste in the area.
+We update this page each season for local and nationwide audiences seeking recycling events.

 Unused sports equipment/fitness equipment.

-Rusted broken and unused garden tools.
+Rusted, broken, and unused garden tools.

 Garden tools (affiliate) need maintenance.
 If you didn't take care of yours and now want to, check out this post by Bob Villa.
+Visit our other Tool posts.

 Old tires.